emperorofmars/nna/nna_spec.md

 `overrides` is an array of ID's.
 The overridden components will not be processed.

 On import into a game-engine, NNA Json definitions will be removed from the hierarchy by default.

+## Meta Information
+In order to specify meta information about the file, like i.e. the author or a link to a documentation, a special `$meta` object can be added to the `$nna` node.

+The meta-data is a JSON object consisting of 8 specified, but optional properties, and arbitrary additional ones.
+The JSON object is to be parsed the exact same way as the JSON component array.